crazyball/sandbox-test-01/README.md

 This application is not intended to be deployed in production but is a sandbox of technical inventory, several coding methods (TDD, DDD, CQRS etc.) and features.
 This is not optimized (see Todo at bottom of this readme to see a list of suggestions / improvements to be made).

+## Disclamer

+This is a simple implementation of a classroom management system with professors / students and exams (random questions).

 ## Requirements